-Find the cheapest business electricity prices online.Get a new quote
+Find the cheapest business electricity prices online.Find a new deal

 Interested to know more about voltage optimisation?
 You’ve arrived at the perfect place.
-Taking steps to becoming more energy efficient has never been more important, so we’ve pulled together this handy guide featuring everything you need to know about voltage optimisation.
+Taking steps to become more energy efficient has never been more important, so we’ve pulled together this handy guide featuring everything you need to know about voltage optimisation.

 Voltage can be minimised in the two following ways:

 There used to be a level of debate regarding the effectiveness of voltage optimisation but advances in technology have enabled trial and testing to prove its value.

 Homes and businesses alike can benefit from voltage optimisation, so long as they receive their electricity supply at a higher voltage.
 There are many businesses all over the country using excessive amounts of electricity, and voltage optimisation targets this problem directly without impacting the business electricity supply itself.

 Voltage optimisation isn’t an electricity-saving method that can be purchased.
 The organisation supplying the hardware must carry out a survey of the site to accurately determine what type of equipment is required.
 The two prime factors are whether or not the business has its own dedicated HV/LV distribution or a low voltage supply.
 Also, it can be easy to confuse voltage optimisation with step-down transformers or voltage stabilisers.
 These reduce the supply voltages, but they do not improve electricity efficiency.